grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

 The other important thing to do is ensure that grub2 and linux EFI files are installed into the EFI System Partition (ESP).
-The Windows Boot Manager and Windows 8.1 EFI files already exist on this partition. ***(This is not necessarily the ideal option because updates or upgrades to Windows might adversely affect your ability to boot to both Windows and Linux!)***
+The Windows Boot Manager and Windows 8.x EFI files already exist on this partition.

 Do this by setting "Device for boot loader installation" to /dev/sda2 (or whatever partition your pre-installed EFI System Partiton lives on).

+***This is not necessarily the ideal option because updates or upgrades to Windows might adversely affect your ability to boot to both Windows and Linux!*** So next time, I may create an extra EFI System Partition (ESP) for Linux (eg. /dev/sda9) then set "Device for boot loader installation" to that partition.
+Hopefully we could boot to Linux by simply choosing the Grub EFI file on the Linux ESP during the EFI-boot process even if Windows and its ESP are damaged or do not exist.